IntersysConsulting/scala-essentials-nanodegree/src/main/tut/docs/module9.md

 case object NameCannotBeWhitespaceOnly extends NameError
 ```

-So, given a input `String`, the following type models what could happen during validation of a name:
+So, given an input `String`, the following type models what could happen during validation of a
+name:

 ```scala
 Either[NonEmptyList[NameError, Name]]